knudstorp/knudstorp.github.io/index.md

-Is this the front page?

 ---
-title: Recipes
+title: Home
 layout: collection
-permalink: /recipes/
+permalink: /home/
 collection: recipes
 entries_layout: grid
 ---

+Is this the front page?

 Sample document listing for the collection `_recipes`.